Common Name: Greater Siren

 Size: 19.5 – 38 inches (50 – 98 cm)

-The Greater Siren is found in ditches, canals, lakes, marshes, rivers, and streams in the Southeastern United States.
+The Greater Siren lives in ditches, canals, lakes, marshes, ponds, rivers, and streams in the Southeastern United States.
 It is the largest of all the sirens, with some reaching over 3 feet long.
+It is also one of the largest salamanders in the world, depending on how you measure.
 Just like all sirens, they lack hind legs, retain their gills into adulthood, and are fully aquatic.
 Not much is known about the biology of the Greater Siren because of their secretive nature as they hide in burrows during the day and are slightly more active during the night.
+If the pond that the siren calls home is drying up, they can form a cocoon around their body to stop them from drying out.
+Then, they just wait in this form until the rains come and refill their pond.

 2 thoughts on “Greater Siren (Siren lacertina)”